 Method: Quickly and firmly insert the spiking tool into the areas indicated, and wiggle the tool around to destroy the brain.
 When performed correctly, the fish will be killed immediately and its body will go limp.

-Diagrams on this website pinpoint the exact location of the brain (shown by the white markers) of several of the most popular freshwater, estuary and offshore fish species targeted by anglers in Australia.
+Diagrams on this website pinpoint the exact location of the fishbrain (shown by the white markers) of over 100 of the most popular freshwater, estuary and offshore fish species targeted by anglers in Australia, New Zealand, SE Asia and North America.

 Please use the iki jime Fish Finder Search Bar at the top of the page.